antirez/lua-cmsgpack/README.md

-README for lua_cmsgpack.c
+README for lua-cmsgpack.c
 ===

-Lua-cmsgpack is a MessagePack (http://msgpack.org) implementation and bindings for Lua 5.1/5.2 in a self contained C file without external dependencies.
+Lua-cmsgpack is a [MessagePack](http://msgpack.org) implementation and bindings for Lua 5.1/5.2 in a self contained C file without external dependencies.

 This library is open source software licensed under the BSD two-clause license.
-The library is currently considered in BETA STAGE for lack of extensive testing.

 INSTALLATION
 ---